-We define open innovation as innovating in partnership with those outside a company by sharing the risks of the process and rewards of the outcome.
+We define open innovation as innovating in partnership with those outside an organisation by sharing the risks of the process and rewards of the outcome.

 Why share risk?
 Innovation is risky and typically fewer than 1 in 100 new technologies or ideas that are invested ever make any money back.
 Innovation is also expensive.
 It can account for up to 15% of turnover.
 The expense and the odds against success are why sharing risk is a good idea.